-Many hospitals have arrangements with health funds to fully or partially cover costs relating to hospital accommodation.
+Many hospitals have arrangements with health funds to fully or partially cover costs relating to hospital fees including accommodation, theatre, and labour ward fees.
 If you go to a hospital that does not have an agreement with your health fund, you may face significant out-of-pocket expenses for your treatment.

 If your health insurance policy has an excess or co-payment, you will have to pay the agreed amount of excess or co-payment towards the cost of hospital treatment out of your own pocket, even if your hospital has an agreement with your fund.

-Some health funds have gap cover doctors agreements made with particular doctors that may cover all or some of the doctors fees for your hospital treatment.
-If your fund does not have an agreement with your doctor you may have to contribute towards the doctors bill out of your own pocket.
+Some health funds have gap cover doctors agreements made with particular doctors that may cover all or some of the doctors' fees for your hospital treatment.
+Unless your health fund has a gap cover arrangement in place with your doctor which will cover all of your doctor's charge, you will have to contribute towards the doctor's bill out of your own pocket.